 Mental & Behavioral Health

-With the world-changing events of the coronavirus pandemic, symptoms of stress and anxiety have increased for many.
-If you’re living with mental health challenges like depression, anxiety, addiction or loneliness, you may be feeling that stress more than normal.
-The good news is that there are a number of effective treatments and care options available.
+If you’re living with mental health challenges like depression, anxiety, addiction or loneliness, you are not alone.
+There are a number of tools and care options available.

-Whether you’re dealing with addiction or just want someone to talk to, we can help.
 CareFirst offers a variety of thoughtful resources that address the importance of identifying, treating and caring for your behavioral, mental and emotional health and well-being.
-Here are some resources to help you can ease your day-to-day pressure and stress.
+The following can help you ease your day-to-day pressure and stress.

 Find a Provider & Resources